Together as Buckeyes—Academic Year 2020-2021

 Has the academic calendar changed for this year?

-What will grading look like for the fall?
+What will grading look like for the 2020-21 academic year?

-Moritz will use our traditional grading system, provided for in our Faculty Rules, for autumn semester 2020.
+Moritz will use our traditional grading system, provided for in our Faculty Rules, for academic year 2020-21.
 The Academic Affairs committee considered other approaches to grading for the semester.
 Ultimately, the faculty voted to amend our faculty rules in other ways to help affected students.

 These amendments provide options for students who experience any hardship that affects their ability to complete their courses: